martin059/virtualization-level-2-vagrant-setup/README.md

 ### 3.3.1.
 How to re-provision an existing VM

-If the user wants `Vagrant` to re-run the `Ansible` playbook to check if any package and/or component can be updated or re-installed, it can be done with the command `vagrant provision`.
+If the user wants Vagrant to re-run the Ansible playbook to check if any package and/or component can be updated or re-installed, it can be done with the command `vagrant provision`.

-Also, if the user has made any changes to the `custom` file to install a new component as it is stated in the [customization](#32-customization) section, the user can execute the `vagrant provision` command to make these changes effective.
+Also, if the user has made any changes to the `custom` file to install a new component as it is described in the [customization](#32-customization) section, the user can execute the `vagrant provision` command to make these changes effective.

-**Note:** Currently, the `Ansible` playbook lacks the commands to automatically uninstall any previously provisioned components that are no longer required.
+**Note:** Currently, the Ansible playbook lacks the commands to automatically uninstall any previously provisioned components that are no longer required.
+All uninstall processes should be done manually by the user for predictable results.

 **Note:** It is advised to close any SSH sessions that were opened before executing the `vagrant provision` command.
 Old SSH sessions may not have the newly set environment variables.
 For example, if a new GitHub access token is introduced via `vagrant provision`, it will not be available in any old session.